metal3-community/metal-boot/internal/backend/dnsmasq/README.md

 # DNSMasq Backend

-This backend provides DNSMasq-compatible DHCP lease and configuration management for PiBMC, with support for Ironic-style configuration files.
+This backend provides DNSMasq-compatible DHCP lease and configuration management for Metal Boot, with support for Ironic-style configuration files.

 ## Overview